 Before running the commands within this guide, you will need:

 A system running on CentOS/RHEL 8, AlmaLinux 8, Rocky Linux 8, Fedora 22, or later versions of these distributions.
 Other Linux distributions that employ the DNF package manager can also be used.
-Review the Getting Started guide if you do not yet have a compatible system.
+Review the Creating a Compute Instance guide if you do not yet have a compatible system.